-PROPOSITION: The Church of Christ in Cleburne, Texas, with which I am identified, is Scriptural in Doctrine and Practice.
+in Clebinne, Texas, with which I am identified, is Scriptural in Doctrine and Prac-

 I affirm.
 Bro.
 Phillips denies.
 This discussion has grown out of the peculiar situation here, and at another place or two.
 He came here about three years ago, holding certain peculiar views touching church work, met with the congregation and preached occasionally; but said nothing publicly about these matters.
 However, he seems to have worked privately, for he gathered twelve or fifteen sympathizers and withdrew from the congregation, claiming opposition to church centralization and announcing an effort toward stricter conformity along scriptural lines.
 The church of Christ withdrew from him, and one other, as schismatics.
 In a recent conversation with Bro.
 Phillips he urged me to affirm my practice.
-I advised specific propositions, but he said: "If you are not a coward you will affirm what you practica "and ba addad. afraid to.
+I advised specific propositions, but he said: "If you are not a coward you will affirm what you practice and backful att afraid to.

-ardly, mean-spirited, faint-hearted-Webster) soul with the cloak or mantle of charity."
+some one to cover my pusillanimous (cowardly, mean-spirited, faint-hearted-Webster) soul with the cloak or mantle of charity."
 I then wrote out the above proposition and he signed it.
 He stands withdrawn from by a church of Christ, but I am meeting him in this way as he represents a sect that has recently sprung up among us.
 And I hope hereby to do some good.
 Each writer is to have 650 words in each article, and six articles to each proposition.
 The papers to be published jointly in the Firm Foundation and the Apostolic Way once a month.
 All personalities to be left out.